 I told them, “I honestly do not know but not so quick”.

-Unlike those who died suddenly from sudden cardiac arrest or fatal motor vehicle accident, most of my patients will likely still be alive the next day, next week, next month or next few years, with appropriate treatments.
+Unlike those who died suddenly from sudden cardiac arrest or fatal motor vehicle accident (there is no tomorrow for them), most of my patients will likely still be alive the next day, next week, next month or next few years, with appropriate treatments.

 Multiple types of treatments, from palliative chemotherapy, biologic therapy, targeted therapy and now immunotherapy have allow many patients to live for years.